 Advanced manufacturing is the practice of using innovative technologies and methods to improve a company’s ability to be competitive in the manufacturing sector.
 Advanced manufacturing does this by optimizing all aspects of the value chain, from concept to end-of-life considerations.

-This is accomplished through the use of information communication technology (ICT), which integrates manufacturing and business activities to create a more efficient operation.
-Besides ICT, advanced manufacturing employs automation, computation, software, sensing and networking to create greater efficiencies.
+This is accomplished through the use of advanced manufacturing technology, which integrates manufacturing and business activities to create a more efficient operation.
+Advanced manufacturing employs automation, computation, software, sensing and networking to create greater efficiencies.

-One thing is constant however, and that’s the need for automation software in order to streamline processes and achieve greater efficiency.
-ProjectManager is a work and project management software that automates workflows for removing busywork and has task approval settings for quality management.
+One thing is constant, however, and that’s the need for workflow automation software to streamline processes and achieve greater efficiency.
+ProjectManager is project management software that automates workflows for removing busywork and has task approval settings for quality management.
+Plus you can build production schedules, manage execution and report on your projects in one tool.
 Get started with ProjectManager today for free!